 Why do cats scratch?

-I will repeat this again, scratching is completely normal and we need to accept and accommodate this behaviour.
+I will repeat this, scratching is completely normal and we need to accept and accommodate this behaviour.
 Cats don’t scratch out of spite, or to upset their human family, they scratch because it is a part of who there are several good reasons why they do need to scratch.

 Why do cats need to scratch at all?